teslamotors/fixed-containers/README.md

 Header-only C++20 library that provides containers with the following properties:

-* Fixed-capacity, declared at compile-time
+* Fixed-capacity, declared at compile-time, no dynamic allocations
-* constexpr
+* constexpr - can be used at both compile-time and runtime (including mutation)
 * containers retain the properties of T (e.g. if T is trivially copyable, then so is FixedVector<T>)
 * no pointers stored (data layout is purely self-referential and can be serialized directly)
-* no dynamic allocations
+* instances can be used as non-type template parameters

 # Features